Icinga/icinga2/doc/15-troubleshooting.md

 * Within a config master zone, only one configuration master is allowed to have its config in `/etc/icinga2/zones.d`.
 ** The master syncs the configuration to `/var/lib/icinga2/api/zones/` during startup and only syncs valid configuration to the other nodes.
-** The other nodes receive the configuration into `/var/lib/icinga2/api/zones/`.
+** The other nodes receive the configuration into `/var/lib/icinga2/api/zones-stage` and copy them to the production directory `/var/lib/icinga2/api/zones` upon successful validation (since v2.11).
 * The `icinga2.log` log file in `/var/log/icinga2` will indicate whether this ApiListener [accepts config](06-distributed-monitoring.md#distributed-monitoring-top-down-config-sync), or not.